KMZZ

-KMZZ (106.9 FM, La Ley 106.9) is a radio station broadcasting a Regional Mexican music format.
+KMZZ (98.3 FM, La Ley 98.3) is a radio station broadcasting a Regional Mexican music format.
 Licensed to Bishop, Texas, United States, the station serves the Corpus Christi area.
 The station is currently owned by Claro Communications, Ltd.

 History

-The station was assigned the call letters KFLZ on June 20, 1980.
+The station was assigned the call sign KFLZ on June 20, 1980.
 On June 14, 2005, the station changed its call sign to the current KMZZ.
+Effective January 5, 2024, the station moved from its original 106.9 MHz frequency to 98.3 MHz.